MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 #.
 Create the HelloWorld MicroEJ Application
 #.
 Implement the minimum Low Level API to run the application

+This tutorial goes through trials and errors every Firmware developers may encounter.
+It provides a solution after each error rather than providing the full solution in one go.

 Setup the Development Environment
 ---------------------------------